LinusBorg/vue-lib-template/README.md

 # Vue Library-Monorepo Template

-> A repository template for developing Vue 3 libraries in a monorepo powered by yarn workspaces
+> My personal repo template for developing Vue 3 libraries in a monorepo powered by yarn workspaces

-**STATE**: under heavy development ⚠️ This will likely not yet work as intended in some places/scenarios.
+**STATE**: WIP - under development ⚠️ This may not yet work as intended in some places/scenarios.

 ## What is this and who is it for?